murnieza/FilterManagerBundle/Resources/doc/examples/json_api.md

 ## Requirements

-To use filters as JSONs user have to define how project documents looks in JSON format.
+To get filtered results in JSON, user have to define how documents should be converted to JSON format.
 For this purpose we provide [`SerializableInterface`](https://github.com/ongr-io/FilterManagerBundle/blob/master/SerializableInterface.php) and every document which is defined in manager have to implement it.
-This interface have single public method `getSerializableData()` which have to be implemented and should return array representation of single document (this array will be passed to `json_encode()` eventually.)
+This interface have single public method `getSerializableData()` which have to be implemented and should return array representation of single document (this array will be passed to `json_encode()` eventually).
 Implementation of this method for `Product` could look like this:

 ```php